rasplay/RAS_RC_CAR_Project/README.md

 ```
 This Original Source is update 5.0 version  of Multi Controller RC for RaspberryPi Village.
-AND OpenMake will be support **library funciton of RC Car Controller Software**.
+AND OpenMake will be support library funciton of RC Car Controller Software.
 ```

 ### Attach File Description